 Under the terms of the agreement, HJH paid the Entity \$505,000.
-HJH has the right to earn 80% of the Baggaley Hills project tenements by spending a minimum of \$2.5 million over a three year period on the tenements.
+HJH has the right to earn 80% of the Baggaley Hills project tenements by spending a minimum of \$2.5 million over a three year period to 19 March 2012 on the tenements.
 After earning an 80% interest, HJH will sole fund exploration and development expenditure on the Project Tenements until a Decision to Mine based on a bankable feasibility study.